grantm/perl-libxml-by-example/source/basics.rst

 <https://metacpan.org/pod/XML::LibXML::AttributeHash>`_ so that hash lookups
 'inside' the object actually get proxied to ``getAttribute()`` method calls.

-This method really comes into its own when you want to access more than one attribute of an element and when you want to interpolate an attribute value into a string:
+This technique is less efficient than calling ``getAttribute()`` directly but it is very convenient when you want to access more than one attribute of an element or when you want to interpolate an attribute value into a string:

 .. literalinclude:: /code/050-attributes.pl
     :language: perl